IBM MQ FAQ for Long Term Support and Continuous Delivery releases

 A. There is no change to how problems are raised for IBM MQ in this model.
 As before any problems requiring IBM investigation should have a PMR raised through the IBM support portal.

-Q. How are fixes delivered for an LTS release?
+Q. How are fixes delivered for a LTS release?

-A. As previously, if a fix is required for an LTS release, where possible, IBM provides an iFix or APAR fix for the level of LTS installed on your system.
+A. As previously, if a fix is required for a LTS release, where possible, IBM provides an iFix or APAR fix for the level of LTS installed on your system.
 While an LTS release is in support, identified fixes are shipped as PTFs for z/OS or rolled up into fix packs on distributed platforms and made available at regular intervals.
+Users of the IBM MQ Appliance should see the Appliance-specific question below.

 Q. How are fixes delivered for a CD release?

 A. If a fix is required for a CD release we aim to deliver it in the next CD or LTS release.
-For urgent resolution of problems, an iFix or APAR fix can only be provided for the two most recent CD releases.
+For urgent resolution of problems, an iFix or APAR fix can be provided for a CD release for 12 months* from the availability of the release or while it remains one of the two most recent CD releases, whichever is longer.
 A new CD release contains fixes identified since the previous CD release.
 Much like a fix pack.
+Users of the IBM MQ Appliance should see the Appliance-specific question below.

 Q. Does that mean the last CD release before an LTS release also gets fixed?

-The "two most recent CD releases" applies across new LTS releases.
-For example, if a problem is identified running on W.0.4 but a new LTS release X.0.0.0 has been delivered with subsequent CD releases X.0.1 and X.0.2, fixes can only be provided for those most recent CD releases.
+A. The "two most recent CD releases" applies across new LTS releases.
+For example, if a problem is identified running on W.0.4 but a new LTS release W.1.0.0 has been delivered with subsequent CD releases W.1.1 and W.1.2, fixes can only be provided for those most recent CD releases.

 Q. Can I install both LTS and CD based systems on the same OS image?